Modem In Computer Network

 Most modems use a technology called Asymmetric Digital Subscriber Line (ADSL) to send and receive data.
 ADSL modems can send data at speeds of up to 24 Mbps (megabits per second) and receive data at speeds of up to 3 Mbps.

-See also Insignia Portable Dvd Player
+See also Can A Dvd Player Play Cds

 What is use of a modem?